SixFigureSecurity/SixFigureSecurity/README.md

 ## Hi there 👋
+Working on GitHub Foundations exam.
+Should I do the others?
 <!--
 **SixFigureSecurity/SixFigureSecurity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.